D. F. Malan: Early life

-Malan was born in Riebeek-West in the Cape Colony.
+Daniël François Malan was born on 22 May 1874 in Riebeek-West in the Cape Colony.
+His father, who bore the same name, was a wealthy farmer and clergyman.
+His mother was Ana Magdalena du Toit.
+He was the fifth of nine children, four of whom did not survive childhood.

 The progenitor of the Malan name in the South African region was a French Huguenot refugee named Jacques Malan from Provence (Mérindol), France, who arrived at the Cape before 1689.
 The Malan name is one of a number of Afrikaans names of French origin which have retained their original spelling.
 Malan's older sister, Cinie, later became a missionary and linguist.

 Malan obtained a B.A. in Music and Science from Victoria College, Stellenbosch, whereafter he entered the Stellenbosch seminary in order to train as a minister in the Dutch Reformed Church.
 Along with his studies in theology, he obtained a M.A. in Philosophy from Victoria College, later to be the University of Stellenbosch.
 Malan left South Africa in 1900 to study towards a Doctorate in Divinity at the University of Utrecht, which he obtained in 1905.